benjaminion/upgrading-ethereum-book/src/book.md

 <span>A version of the scalability trilemma: pick any two.</span>
 </div>

-1. Our ideal would be to have high participation (large $n$) with low overhead (low $\omega$) &ndash; lots of stakers on low-spec machines &ndash;, but finality would take a long time since message exchange would be slow.
+1. Our ideal might be to have high participation (large $n$) with low overhead (low $\omega$) &ndash; lots of stakers on low-spec machines &ndash;, but finality would take a long time since message exchange would be slow.
 2. We could have very fast finality and high participation, but would need to mandate that stakers run high spec machines on high bandwidth networks in order to participate.
-3. Or we could have fast finality on reasonably specced machines by severely limiting the number of participants.
+3. Or we could have fast finality on reasonably modest machines by severely limiting the number of participants.

 It's not clear exactly how to place Ethereum&nbsp;2 on such a diagram, but we definitely favour participation over time to finality: maybe "x" marks the spot.
 One complexity is that participation and overhead are not entirely independent: we could decrease the stake to encourage participation, but that would increase the hardware and networking requirements (the overhead), which will tend to reduce the number of people able or willing to participate.[^fn-exercise-triangle]

-[^fn-exercise-triangle]: Exercise for the reader: try placing some of the other L1 blockchains within the trade-off space.
+[^fn-exercise-triangle]: Exercise for the reader: try placing some of the other monolithic L1 blockchains within the trade-off space.

-To put this in more concrete terms, the hard limit on the number of validators is the total Ether supply divided by the stake size.
+To put this in concrete terms, the hard limit on the number of validators is the total Ether supply divided by the stake size.
 With a 32 ETH stake, that's about 3.6 million validators today, which is consistent with a time to finality of 768 seconds (two epochs), and a message overhead of 9375 messages per second[^fn-message-overhead].
 That's a substantial number of messages per second to handle.
 However, we don't ever expect _all_ Ether to be staked, perhaps around 10-20%.
 In addition, due to the use of BLS aggregate signatures, messages are highly compressed to an asymptotic 1-bit per validator.

 [TODO: link to BLS signatures]::

 [^fn-message-overhead]: Vitalik's [estimate](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Why-32-ETH-validator-sizes) of 5461 is too low since he omits the factor of two in the calculation.

 Given the capacity of current p2p networks, 32 ETH per stake is about as low as we can go while delivering finality in two epochs.
+Anecdotally, my staking node continually consumes about 3.5mb/s in up and down bandwidth.
+That's about 30% of my upstream bandwidth on residential ADSL.
+If the protocol were more any chatty it would rule out home staking for many.

 An alternative approach might be to [cap the number](https://github.com/ethereum/consensus-specs/issues/2137) of validators active at any one time to put an upper bound on the number of messages exchanged.
-With something like that in place, we could explore reducing the stake below 32 ETH, allowing many more validators to participate, but participating only on a part-time basis.
+With something like that in place, we could explore reducing the stake below 32 ETH, allowing many more validators to participate, but each participating only on a part-time basis.

-Note that this analysis overlooks the distinction between nodes (which actually have to handle the messages) and validators (many of which might be hosted by a single node).
+Note that this analysis overlooks the distinction between nodes (which actually have to handle the messages) and validators (a large number of which can be hosted by a single node).
 A design goal of the Ethereum&nbsp;2 protocol is to minimise any economies of scale, putting the solo-staker on as equal as possible footing with staking pools.
-Thus we should apply the analysis to the most distributed case, that of one-validator per node.
+Thus we ought to be careful to apply our analyses to the most distributed case, that of one-validator per node.

 Fun fact: the original hybrid Casper FFG PoS proposal ([EIP-1011](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1011.md)) called for a minimum deposit size of 1500 ETH as the system design could handle up to around 900 active validators.
 While 32 ETH now represents a great deal of money for most people, decentralised staking pools that can take less than 32 ETH are now becoming available.

 #### Economic finality

-The requirement for validators to lock up stakes and the introduction of slashing conditions allows us to quantify the security of the beacon chain in some sense.
+The requirement for validators to lock up stakes, and the introduction of slashing conditions allows us to quantify the security of the beacon chain in some sense.

-The primary attack that we wish to avoid is one that rewrites the history of the chain.
+The main attack we wish to prevent is one that rewrites the history of the chain.
 The cost of such an attack parameterises the security of the chain.
 In proof of work, this is the cost of acquiring an overwhelming (51%) of hash power for a period of time.
 Interestingly, a successful 51% attack in proof of work costs essentially nothing, since the attacker claims all of the block rewards on the rewritten chain.

 In Ethereum's proof of stake protocol we can measure security in terms of _economic finality_.
 That is, if an attacker wished to revert a finalised block on the chain, what would be the cost?

-This is easy to quantify.
+This turns out to be easy to quantify.
 To quote Vitalik's [Parametrizing Casper](https://medium.com/@VitalikButerin/parametrizing-casper-the-decentralization-finality-time-overhead-tradeoff-3f2011672735),

 > State $H_1$ is economically finalized if enough validators sign a message attesting to $H_1$, with the property that if both $H_1$ and a conflicting $H_2$ are finalized, then there is evidence that can be used to prove that at least $\frac{1}{3}$ of validators were malicious and therefore destroy their entire deposits.

 Ethereum's proof of stake protocol has this property.
 In order to finalise a checkpoint ($H_1$), two-thirds of the validators must have attested to it.
 To finalise a conflicting checkpoint ($H_2$) requires two-thirds of validators to attest to that as well.
 Thus, at least one-third of validators must have attested to both checkpoints.
 Since individual validators sign their attestations, this is both detectable and attributable: it's easy to submit the evidence on-chain that those validators contradicted themselves, and they can be punished by the protocol.

-In the Altair implementation, if one-third of validators were to be slashed simultaneously, they would have around two-thirds of their stake burned (20 ETH).
-The plan is to increase this later to their full stake (32 ETH).
-At that point, with, say, nine million Ether staked, the cost of reverting a finalised block would be three million of the attackers' Ether being permanently burned, and the attackers being expelled from the network.
+In the Altair implementation, if one-third of validators were to be slashed simultaneously, they would have around two-thirds of their stake burned (20 ETH each).
+The plan is to increase this later to their full stake (32 ETH each).
+At that point with, say, nine million Ether staked, the cost of reverting a finalised block would be three million of the attackers' Ether being permanently burned and the attackers being expelled from the network.

-It is obligatory at this point to quote Vlad Zamfir.
-Comparing proof of stake to proof of work, "it’s as though your ASIC farm burned down if you participated in a 51% attack".
+It is obligatory at this point to quote (or paraphrase) Vlad Zamfir: comparing proof of stake to proof of work, "it’s as though your ASIC farm burned down if you participated in a 51% attack".

-For more on the mechanics of economic finality, see below under [Slashing](/part2/economics/slashing), and for more on the rationale and justification, see the section on Casper FFG.
+For more on the mechanics of economic finality, see below under [Slashing](/part2/incentives/slashing), and for more on the rationale and justification, see the section on Casper FFG.

 [TODO: link to Casper FFG when written]